diffuselogic/ext-optional/README.md

 # Diffuse Logic Framework - Optional External Dependencies

 This folder (`ext/optional/`) contains locally cached copies of third-party repositories and pre-compiled binary tools used by the framework.
+All of these dependencies come from their original GitHub repositories. `ext-optional` is only a curated collection to speed up DL builds.
+The same dependencies can also be obtained manually by going to their respective repositories and downloading them directly.

 ## Structure